Vrexira/v-package-explorer/README.md

 - **Bzip2 (Slow)**: Offers a high compression ratio but is relatively slow in comparison to other methods.
 - **LZMA (Slow)**: Provides excellent compression at the cost of slower compression and decompression speeds.
 - **LZ4 (Fast)**: Prioritizes speed over compression ratio, making it ideal for scenarios where fast decompression is crucial.

-Choose the compression method that best fits your needs based on the trade-off between compression speed and file size reduction.

 <br><br>